WzyNoEmo/ov5640-vdma-hdmi/README.md

 + Add IP package to path , including my_ip ( User defined ) & vivado-library ( Xilinx Official )

 + Add your own processing system in the block design

++ Modify the constraint file (xdc) based on your hardware environment